 - Create GitHub release with the release notes and version number

 © The authors and contributors

-licensed under the CC-0, including all illustrations and documentation.
+The standard is licensed under CC 0, which also applies to all illustrations and the documentation.
 This means anyone can do anything with it.
 If you contribute you also grant these rights to others.
 You can read more about how to help in the contributing guide